TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-upgrade-rca.md

 <!--/issueDescription-->

 The upgrade process will not provide any service interruptions or downtime.
 It will also not require any data or index migrations.
 To start the upgrade navigate to the Settings -> Features area of your Cosmos DB Mongo account.
 The option titled *Upgrade to Mongo server version 3.6* should be visible.
 Clicking the *Enable* button will start the migration.
 It will show as *Pending* in the features list for up to a couple of days.
-When it has completed, the account will show new connection strings in the Portal with `*.mongo.cosmos.azure.com`
+When it has completed, the account will show new connection strings in the Portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com` but it might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.

-**Important Note:** While generally 3.6 is compatible with 3.2, it is recommended a customer provision a new account through the portal and select the MongoDB server version 3.6 to try it out with their application on a dev or qa instance before considering updating the account backing any production workload.
+**Important Note:** While generally 3.6 is compatible with 3.2, it is recommended you provision a new account through the portal and select the MongoDB server version 3.6 to try it out with their application on a dev or qa instance before considering updating the account backing any production workload.

 1. Benefits of upgrading to version 3.6